Find A Physician

 NewYork-Presbyterian Hospital is the largest, not-for-profit, non-sectarian hospital in New York.
-With more than 2000 beds, it provides state-of-the art inpatient, ambulatory, and preventive care in all areas of medicine at six major centers: the Weill Cornell Medical Center, the Columbia University Medical Center, the Morgan Stanley Children's Hospital, the Phyllis and David Komansky Center for Children's Health, the Allen Hospital, and the Westchester Division.
+With more than 2000 beds, it provides state-of-the art inpatient, ambulatory, and preventive care in all areas of medicine at seven major centers: the Weill Cornell Medical Center, the Columbia University Medical Center, the Morgan Stanley Children's Hospital, the Phyllis and David Komansky Center for Children's Health, the Allen Hospital, Lower Manhattan Hospital, and the Westchester Division.
 As one of the largest and most comprehensive healthcare institutions in the world, the hospital is committed to excellence in patient care, research, education, and community service.
-It ranks seventh on U.S. News & World Report's guide to America's Best Hospitals, and has the greatest number of physicians listed in New York magazine's Best Doctors issue.
+It ranks sixth on U.S. News & World Report's guide to America's Best Hospitals, and has the greatest number of physicians listed in New York magazine's Best Doctors issue.
 The Hospital has academic affiliations with two of the nation's leading medical colleges: Weill Medical College of Cornell University and Columbia University College of Physicians and Surgeons.

 With our dedicated staff, modern facilities, state-of-the-art technology, commitment to quality care, and role in educating future health-care professionals, NewYork-Presbyterian Hospital (NYP) has earned a reputation as a leader in healthcare.
 Whether providing specialty care to the tiniest newborns, performing complex cardiothoracic surgery, or offering comprehensive primary care, NewYork-Presbyterian Hospital delivers excellence in healthcare with compassion and caring.